“I am no man, I am dynamite!” —Friedrich Nietzsche

 This is why INTJs can easily distinguish good people from the selfish and manipulative.
 It is also why an INTJ who chooses to spend time with you is a compliment of the highest order.
 Not only do INTJs sees time as a valuable resource for their freedom (as do most people), they also see many people as a waste of time due to how superficial and fake some of them can be.
 While INTJs won’t mind casual conversations with people they regularly see, they are usually only interested in establishing meaningful relationships.
 This however, does not mean that INTJs don’t know how to have fun.
 They can be really fun if you can bring them out of their shell—a job best suited for an extroverted type (ENFP, ENTP, ESFP, etc.).

 The first thing you want to do when talking to an INTJ is to forget most of the unspoken social rules you know.
 Many people likes to communicate through body language and dropping hints between the lines so to maintain social harmony.
-With INTJs, you can give it to them straight.
+With INTJs, you can give it to them straight (just don’t be rude about it).
 Your best bet at approaching an INTJ is to go up to them and be as bold, sincere, and direct like you have never before with anyone else.
 You should be as authentic and upfront with them as you can—even if you can’t read them properly yet.
 They appreciate people who are open and honest with them.
 You need to show them that you are a genuine person in order for them to open up to you.
-INTJs will also like you more if you don’t waste their time and are direct with what you want (Te strives for efficiency).
 As long as you do these things, a lot of them will accept you for who you are.
 A mature INTJ understands that no one is perfect and everyone is good at certain things while bad at others, including themselves.
 If you approach them sideways by lying or playing games, you will run into a brick wall very quickly.

 Many INTJs sees social games as a waste of time, so you are dead to them the moment they realize you are playing games—especially manipulative mind games.
 Their ways of dealing with this can be quite surgical.
 Some will cut you out of their lives without second thought.
 Others will call you out on it or ignore you for the rest of their lives (at that point, you might as well not exist).
 However, this does not mean they won’t play social games or are incompetent at them.
 They will only do it if they think it somehow fits their master plans or if they think you are “worth it”—which is usually never the case (play stupid games, win stupid prizes).